Could a Coworking Space Save Your Startup Money?

 With the rising cost of office spaces in Singapore, it is increasingly costly for businesses to operate in the already expensive city.
 For example, office rental prices have increased by 12.7% in the Central Business district just in the past year.
 This puts pressure on startups and other small businesses that are struggling to stay afloat financially.
-As rental prices have increased, coworking spaces have emerged as an alternative to traditional offices for individuals and startups.
+As rental prices have increased, coworking spaces such as WeWork, Collision 8, and Carrot Patch, have emerged as an alternative to traditional offices for individuals and startups.
 But, could one of these spaces really be an affordable alternative for your startup?

 How Do Coworking Spaces Work and How Much Do They Cost?

 Coworking spaces provide individuals and small teams with offices or desks in communal rooms in which they can work productively.
 In order to facilitate this, these spaces also offer great amenities.
 Coworking spaces often include 24-hour access, high speed internet, daily cleaning, IT support, front desk services and office supplies.
-Some even include free food, coffee and beer.
+Some spaces such as Collision 8 and WeWork even include free snacks, coffee and other drinks.
 Coworking companies also boast that their workspaces foster cooperation and innovation through networking among their members.

 Prices for these spaces vary depending on the needs of businesses and individuals.
 Individuals that simply need a desk and an outlet for their computer can reserve "hot desks" at coworking offices.
 For an average of about S$500 per month, these memberships guarantee that members will have access to a desk every day; however, the exact desk might switch from day to day.
 It is also possible to rent a dedicated desk for approximately S$100 to S$300 more per month.

 Individuals or teams that require a private office can rent offices based on the number of desks that they will require.
 The monthly cost of these offices typically ranges from S$700 to S$1,000 per employee.